Marie Callender’s frozen shepherd’s pie recalled due to ‘flexible plastic’

 WASHINGTON, D.C.
-(WHNT) — Nearly 3,000 pounds of frozen beef shepherd’s pie products sold by a familiar brand have been recalled due to the possibility of “clear, flexible plastic” pieces.
+(WHNT) — Nearly 3,000 pounds of frozen beef shepherd’s pie products have been recalled due to the possibility of “clear, flexible plastic” pieces.

 According to the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS), 2,717 pounds of frozen dinners from Marie Callender’s were recalled after the firm received several complaints from consumers.